Tilehurst (civil parish)

 The parish is bordered by the Borough of Reading, and the West Berkshire civil parishes of Holybrook, Theale, Sulham, and Purley on Thames.
-It lies entirely within the Reading West parliamentary constituency.
+It lies entirely within the Reading West and Mid Berkshire parliamentary constituency.

 In the 2001 census there were 14,683 residents of the parish.
 Of these, 7,323 were male and 7,360 female, distributed among 5,571 households.
 Of these, 11 people lived in communal establishments.
-The ratio of employed to unemployed residents is approximately 10:1.
-In addition to this are the 24% of residents who are neither employed nor unemployed but "economically inactive".
-The average working resident works approximately 40 hours per week in managerial or professional employment.
+The ratio of employed to unemployed residents was approximately 10:1.
+In addition to this 24% of residents who are neither employed nor unemployed but "economically inactive".
+The average working resident worked approximately 40 hours per week in managerial or professional employment.

-The mean age of a parish resident is 37.47; the median is 38.00.
+Ib 2001 the mean age of a parish resident was 37.47; the median was 38.00.